Occupational Therapy — O.T.D. (Entry Level)

 Students will:

-1. Become competent occupational therapy practitioners who are equipped to pass the certification exam and practice in various settings.
+1. Become competent occupational therapy practitioners and professional citizens who are equipped to pass the certification exam and practice in various settings.

 2. Become experts in the use of their occupation to create innovative programs and services to meet local and societal needs.